 The Doctor of Philosophy in Kinesiology program currently focuses on four broad areas of kinesiology, namely motor control and learning, exercise physiology, sport and fitness administration and obesity studies.

 It should be noted that the guiding philosophy of the program is that the student and advisor should work closely together to develop a course of study which appropriately meets the student's professional goals.
 Acceptance of a student into the Ph.D.
 (Kinesiology) program is determined by a number of factors, one of which is a clearly identified area of study and a Faculty advisor/mentor within the program who will support their admission.
 As part of the application process, prospective students will identify the potential professor/ professors with whom they share common scientific interests.
-Applicants will be contacted by the graduate admissions counselor or a faculty member following submission of their application materials.

 The Doctor of Philosophy (Ph.D.) in Kinesiology is designed to provide doctoral level training to prepare a professional with the cognitive and research skills needed to be a productive scholar.